Treasure Creek Antimony Project: Community Information & Feedback

 • We do not have any mining permits

-The Treasure Creek Project represents a potential small-scale (similar or smaller to local placer operations) antimony operation close to Fairbanks.
-We are not mining - we have no mining permits.
+The Treasure Creek Antimony Project represents a potential small-scale (similar or smaller to local placer operations) antimony operation close to Fairbanks.
+We are not currently mining - we have no mining permits.
 Our work today focuses on using low-impact methods to search for small antimony deposits within the specific areas shown in pink.

 The Pink Zones Show